husain24524/husain24524.github.io/ajsn/images/additions.md

 create a script.js and move as many scripts as possible

+before schedule change group name from h4 to h3

 create 12 table data htmls for each group and for each day